yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 		#  +1 IPC "read" action for the current .naturalWonder if reaching the "else" block.
 (Only gets resolved on serialization in the next step.)
 		#  +1 IPC "assign" action to update .naturalWonder, even if it's not changing.
 		# This happens once for every tile— Hundreds or thousands of times in total.
+# Total IPC actions: ~1,000 to ~15,000.
+Just below 3 on average for every tile on the map.

 def faster():
 	sizex = len(gameInfo.tileMap.tileMatrix) - 1